-A preliminary draft of that bill states that children should not have to cross state highways to reach school buses, school districts can petition to reduce speed limits near bus stops and that penalties for traffic law violations resulting in death be increased.
+A preliminary draft of that bill states that children should not have to cross state highways to reach school buses, school districts can petition to reduce speed limits near bus stops and those penalties for traffic law violations resulting in death be increased.

 However, the Cass County Highway Superintendent, Jeff Smith, said, according to the article, the plan is a good idea but needs updates.
 He said he agrees with same-side pick-ups on state highways, but it should also include bus stops on busier high-speed thoroughfares.

 Smith also said that difficulties could be created if school districts are allowed to petition for lower speed limits at bus stops, since they move frequently.
 Different speed limits across short stretches of road would be difficult to enforce and could result in more danger, Smith noted, according to the article.